LiveWire’s eBooks and Audiobooks are free to borrow from the download library via one easy to use app.

-A library card and PIN is required to use this free service.
-To get a PIN please visit a local library
+A library card and personal email address is required to use the free service.

-To join a library visit a local library or join online
+To join a library visit a local library or join online.

 Project Gutenberg is a free service which offers over 39,000 ebooks in a variety of formats.
 These books are free to download or read online because their copyright has expired in the United States.
 Project Gutenberg ebooks were all previously published by bona fide publishers.
 Thousands of volunteers digitise and diligently proofread the ebooks to ensure the quality is high.
 Project Gutenberg is entirely separate to the Askews & Holts service and this link is supplied for information only.
 LiveWire does not have any agreement with or connection to Project Gutenberg and we cannot offer support on using this website.